d-nel/websiteproj/README.md

 # websiteproj
-A Instagram rip-off written in Go.

-*Note: honestly this is the biggest hack I have ever programmed. don't use it*
+*Note: this is a personal project, and honestly this is the biggest hack I have ever programmed. don't use it*

 # Set-up